wzul/bfw-addon/README.md

+# THIS REPOSITORY IS ARCHIVED AND WILL BE REMOVED SOON

 # Addon for Billplz for WooCommerce

 Add features to auto direct to Bank Page for your current Billplz for WooCommerce installation.